aumouvantsillage/Tiny-HDL-Racket/doc/step-04.md

 racket examples/error-...-step-04.rkt
 ```

-You can verify that the full-adder example from step 3 passes all these checks:
+You can also verify that the full-adder example from step 3 passes all the checks:

 ```
 racket examples/full-adder-step-03-test.rkt